Home / Helpful Guides / S-Corp vs LLC for Freelancers

 Say you’re a freelance graphic designer netting $120,000 after expenses.
 As a sole proprietor or single-member LLC, your SE tax is roughly $16,956.
 Now take that same $120,000 through an S-corp.
 You pay yourself a reasonable salary of $55,000 — the FICA on that is about $8,415.
 The remaining $65,000 comes out as a distribution with zero SE tax.
 That’s roughly $8,500 in annual savings, even after accounting for payroll processing and the extra return.

 Here’s the part most articles skip: you actually have to run payroll.
-That means W-2s, quarterly 941 filings, state unemployment registration, and potentially workers’ comp insurance depending on your state.
+That means W-2s, quarterly 941 filings, state unemployment registration, and potentially workers’.
+Comp insurance depending on your state.
 It’s not hard, but it’s not free.
 Budget $500–1,500 per year for payroll processing, plus the cost of the S-corp tax return itself.

 The Reasonable Salary Trap